compositionalenterprises/role-compositional/README.md

 ### Bind Mountpoints

-TODO: These mountpoints will be able to be set up on any service to be able to bind-mount static assets into the frontend proxy in order to avoid contacting backend servers and speed up the transmission of the assets.
-They come in the form of `compositional_jekyll_bind_mountpoints`.
+These mountpoints will be able to be set up on any service to be able to bind-mount static assets into the frontend proxy in order to avoid contacting backend servers and speed up the transmission of the assets.
+They come in the form of `compositional_< service >_bind_mountpoints`.

+This variable is in the following format:

 ### Jekyll